silentorb/marloth-story/books/fairytale/part4.md

 "Who are these people accompanying you?" he asked James.

 "Dolls I met earlier in the city." said James.
 "They own a teashop.
-They say they know Adelle, and would like to help us protect her.
-And they've invited us to stay at their inn."
+They say they know Adelle, and want to help protect her.
+They've invited us to stay at their inn."

 "Dolls!" the raven exclaimed.
 "Don't you know *anything?* Talking dolls